fonnesbeck/Bios6301/slides/lecture3_data_structures.md

 The function `c` combines the elements specified into a vector.

+Notice what happens when we try to change the data type of one of the elements:

     !r
     > x[3] <- 'a'
     [1] "88" "5"  "a"  "13"